Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 • Psychology of money

-Functionally, a CFP® professional and a ChFC® provide similar services: both must have a certain amount of professional experience and keep their certifications current through annual continuing education classes.
-They also differ from every other professional designation in significant ways.
+Functionally, a CFP® professional and a ChFC® provide similar services.
+They both must have professional experience and keep their certifications current through annual continuing education.
+This sets them apart from the pack.

-Because the requirements and standards for professional designations vary widely, other professionals may or may not be highly skilled in their listed areas of expertise.
-But, more importantly, there's one compelling reason to choose a financial advisor with broad knowledge and expertise over someone with a narrow specialty.
+Because standards vary so widely, professionals with these niche titles may not be highly skilled outside their narrow lane.
+There is a compelling reason to choose an advisor with broad knowledge over someone with a narrow specialty: your life is interconnected.

 • Should you put more away for your children's education or boost your 401(k) deductions?